 Three, you see the result; there’s no way I could have done anything to make it look that good.

-Four, although I have some tools (my wife calls it my toy toolkit; she’s so mean…), I didn’t have the right equipment to do the job.
+Four, although I have some tools (my ex called it my toy toolkit), I didn’t have the right equipment to do the job.

 I put in a call to the company that replaced my roof.
-The guy who came over turned out to be a guy I’ve known for 35 years, who did some work on the roof 12 years ago and now works for this guy, his son-in-law.
-It took a guy with his kind of skill 45 minutes, which not only consisted of his fixing the initial problem, but he then shored up the entire front of the house because he said more than half of the siding sheets were loose, and that accounts for some of the rattling I’d been hearing whenever we have high winds (which we have often, along with the snow).
+The guy who came over turned out to be a guy I’ve known for over 40 years, who did some work on the roof years earlier and now works for the guy who owns his own roofing company, his son-in-law.
+It took a guy with his kind of skill 45 minutes, which not only consisted of his fixing the initial problem, but he then shored up the entire front of the house because he said more than half of the siding sheets were loose, and that accounted for some of the rattling I’d been hearing whenever we had high winds (which we have often, along with the snow).

 The first trap was my thinking that something was going to be easier than it turned out to be because I have a faith in myself that, in this particular case, was unwarranted.
 Ladders, tools, nails… I was definitely kidding myself that I had the qualifications and talent to do this kind of work on my own.